niiischall/NewYorker/README.md

 #new-yorker
-# New Yorker Version  - A React Project
+# New Yorker - A React Project
 A React Application.
 This is a react application called 'New Yorker' which uses New York Times API endpoint for a search through its content.